glburman/ListPagerRazorLibrary/README.md

   <partial name="_ListPager" model=@Model/>
 ```

-- fallback ListPagerModel defaults are set in Constants.cs and ListPagerModel.cs but you'll likely want to set your own initial values like this:
+- fallback ListPagerModel defaults are set in AppConstants.cs and ListPagerModel.cs
+  but you'll likely want to set your own initial values like this:

 ```
     public void OnGet(int PageNumber=1, int PageSize = 5)